heinsaar/kaizen/README.md

 are not virtual), `zen::string` derives from `std::string` in order to quickly, without having to implement all the conversion operators and delegate functions that a composition-based approach would require, provide the ability to convert to and from `std::string` at any point in the codebase whenever there's need for the richer interface of working with strings that `zen::string` provides.
+Although `zen::string` and similarly derived types in `zen` do have all the necessary restrictions in place to prevent such dynamic allocations just in case.

 This approach is rooted in the philosophy that in the vast majority of cases and projects, the benefits from these utilities far outweigh any theoretical dangers of for some reason allocating `zen::string` itself dynamically and